Property law and the list of legal documents needed when buying or selling a house seems to get longer and more complicated each year.

 Getting a building inspection report of the structural integrity of a property is one of the most common conditions included in a Sale and Purchase Agreement.

 If you are selling a property, find out what is required to pass a building inspection and use this as your check list to make sure everything is signed off, consented, legal and completed.
-Being unprepared or uninformed can quickly lose you a good buyer at the point of sale or or have dire consequences if you're buying a house.
+Being unprepared or uninformed can quickly lose you a good buyer at the point of sale or have dire consequences if you're buying a house.

 Legal documents you might encounter